cbxgyh/usrnet/README.md

-# README
+# usrnet

-*usrnet* is a user space TCP/IP stack I wrote to learn about networking.
+*usrnet* is a user space TCP/IP stack I'm writing to learn about networking.
+It is heavily inspired by [smoltcp](https://github.com/m-labs/smoltcp), an awesome well documented network stack which I used as a guide when building *usrnet*.

 ## Building